-There is an increased burden of diabetes mellitus (DM) in resource poor setting, coupled with the susceptibility to co-infection with tuberculosis especially in a high endemic tuberculosis (TB) area.
-Programmatic re-engineering of screening for TB amongst DM patient is needed to ensure a control of an ongoing silent co-epidemic of DM and TB.
-We report two cases highlighting the importance of screening for TB among patient living with DM.
-Each case had a peculiar characteristic highlighting the role of TB screening in DM patients and poor outcome of TB in DM patients.
-Case 1 is a 32 years old nurse with uncontrolled DM, glycated haemoglobin (HBA1C of 16.1% on maximum dose of oral hypoglycaemic agents who presented with night sweat, fever, weight loss and left sided chest pain of two weeks duration.
-She had a negative sputum geneXpert for acid fast bacilli (AFB), a chest radiograph was suggestive of left sided pleura effusion which responded to TB treatment.
-Case 2 is a 45 year old female with uncontrolled DM who had associated complication of DM.
-She was diagnosed as PTB by sputum geneXpert sensitive to rifampicin, however by 5th – 6th month of therapy she presented with recurrent cough, fever and night sweat.
-Sputum AFB geneXpert was positive for AFB but resistance to rifampicin.
-Undertaken TB screening among DM patient into clinical practise needs to be intensified in other to improve the outcome of both tuberculosis and control the epidemics.
+There is an increased burden of diabetes mellitus (DM) in resource poor setting, coupled with the susceptibility to co-infection with tuberculosis (TB) especially in a high endemic TB area.
+Programmatic re-engineering of screening for TB amongst patients with DM is needed to ensure a control of an ongoing silent coepidemic of DM and TB.
+We report two cases highlighting the importance of screening for TB among patients living with DM.
+Each case had a peculiar characteristic highlighting the role of TB screening and poor outcomes of TB in patients with DM.
+Case 1 is a 32-year-old nurse with uncontrolled DM, glycated haemoglobin of 16.1% on maximum dose of oral hypoglycaemic agents, who presented with night sweat, fever, weight loss, and left-sided chest pain of 2-week duration.
+She had a negative sputum GeneXpert for acid fast bacilli (AFB), and a chest radiograph was suggestive of left-sided pleura effusion which responded to TB treatment.
+Case 2 is a 45-year-old female with uncontrolled DM, who had associated complication of DM.
+She was diagnosed as pulmonary TB by sputum GeneXpert sensitive to rifampicin; however, by the 5th to 6th month of therapy, she presented with recurrent cough, fever and night sweat.
+Sputum AFB GeneXpert was positive for AFB but resistant to rifampicin.
+Undertaking TB screening among patients with DM in clinical practice needs to be intensified in order to improve the outcomes of both TB and control the epidemics.